The Gradcafe

 Fort Hays logo

 Fort Hays State University’s mission is to provide affordable education to all.
 Although not entirely tuition-free, the school’s programs have some of the country’s lowest tuition rates.
-Its Master of Professional Studies helps students develop advanced professional skill sets in their specialty, involving both coursework and a major project.
+Its Master of Professional Studies helps students develop advanced professional skill sets through coursework and a major project.

-Human Resource Management is one of several concentrations you can choose from, along with criminal justice, cybersecurity, organizational leadership, and social entrepreneurship.
-These can be completed remotely through FHSU Online.
+Their Human Resource Management program is just one of several concentrations you can choose from, along with criminal justice, cybersecurity, organizational leadership, and social entrepreneurship.

 • Courses: Research and practice in global HR, organizational leadership, employment law, and conflict management through communication.